 The Power of Family Caregiving

-Back in 2004, Joe Scopa was a busy fellow.
-He served as CEO of a law practice in Massachusetts and also played two nights a week in a band.
+Back in 2004, Joe Scopa was a busy man.
+He served as CEO of a law practice in Massachusetts and played two nights a week in a band.
 Then his mother, Katherine, fell and suffered a traumatic brain injury.
 After a year in a recovery facility, as Katherine’s health began to decline, Joe made a big decision: He brought Katherine home to be surrounded by family.

 “I thought I was bringing my mother home to die,” Joe remembers.
 “I thought she would be living with me for just a few months.”